 In September 2016, Kinder Foundation and Houston Endowment contributed a combined $5 million to SPARK – a Houston-based non-profit that helps public schools develop their playgrounds into community parks – to impact neighborhoods in “park deserts.”
-The City of Houston committed an additional $450,000 in federal Community Development Block Grant funding for qualifying schools.
-This Phase I work, set to be complete by the end of 2020, will bring 25 new parks and five ‘re-SPARKS’ (or updated parks) to campuses across 12 independent school districts and three charter schools, many outside Loop 610.
+The City of Houston committed an additional $450,000 in federal Community Development Block Grant funding for qualifying schools for this Phase I work.

 Underscoring the success of Phase I, the Kinder Foundation and Houston Endowment made a follow-up investment of an additional combined $5 million in March 2020.
 This Phase II initiative will fund 30 additional park projects through 2024.